pascal-fb-martin/houseportal/README.md

 This makes HousePortal a discovery service that is compatible with the HTTP protocol, web servers and web browsers.

+HousePortal may register targets from remote machines, but this is not the main goal.
+HousePortal was intended as a single endpoint from which multiple independent local service can be accessed, hiding the local machine configuration and presenting a single web interface to the outside.

 ## Installation

 * Install the openssl development package(s)